-The Operating Partnership indirectly owns more than 99% of the outstanding equity of Retail Property Trust, a Massachusetts business trust, and Simon Kravco LLC, a Delaware limited liability company, each of which has elected to be taxed as a REIT.
+The Operating Partnership indirectly owns more than 99% of the outstanding equity of several entities which have elected to be taxed as corporations and have elected, or will elect, to be taxed as REITs.
 Each of these subsidiaries must meet the REIT qualification tests discussed above.
 Each of them may be subject to tax on certain of its income as discussed above.
 See "-Taxation as a REIT-General."
 The failure of any or all of them to qualify as a REIT could cause us to fail to qualify as a REIT because we would own more than 10% of the voting securities and value of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary unless certain mitigation provisions applied.
 We believe that each of these subsidiaries has been organized and operated in a manner that will permit us to qualify as a REIT.